0Reach0/Stm8-Nrf24l01P/README.md

 # STM8-NRF24L01+ Library

 This library provides a simple interface to control the NRF24L01+ transceiver module using STM8 microcontrollers.
-It supports basic TX and RX functionality, SPI communication, and configuration of the NRF24L01+ module.
+It supports basic TX and RX functionality,  and configuration of the NRF24L01+ module.

 ## Configuration in `nrf24.h`